nmproduction/DLIM/README.md

 ## Different Discimintators
 We did want to see the effect of the discriminator on the final result.
 So, we did compare the results of three different discriminators and the results of the pix2pix model with no discriminator.
 This was achieved by commenting out the training and the effect on the generator training in the train.py script.

-The comparison of the different discriminators showed that the discriminator is important for a realistic image.
+The comparison of the different discriminators showed that the discriminator is important for a realistic image.Images of the Model with a discriminator, especially multiscale discriminators do have much more details and contrast.
 This effect can be amplified by using a multiscale discriminator or different kinds of discriminators.

 Our results are: